 Yet, after a bit, I forgave her.
 Why?
 Because if I’ve learned anything from ministry it is that to hold unforgiveness — is to hold yourself in bondage.
 But, to let go — is to let go of bitter pain targeted to hit your hearth in the future.

 “Mom,” she said.
 “I’ll pay for those chairs.”

 “You can’t afford them, Madison.
 The price I paid for them is far too high.”

 The second these words came out of my mouth, the second it felt like Jesus’ sacrifice was talking straight to my heart….

+The price I paid for you, Kelly… You could never afford it.
+The price I paid was far too high for you to pay.
 But, I paid it on your behalf and I still forgive you…for it all.

 It was as if…just as I wiped Madison’s art-chair clean…Jesus was reminding me how He wiped my slate clean too.
 I deserved so much punishment… I still make mistakes — yet, Jesus.
 Jesus paid the complete (and expensive) price to wipe me clean.
 To make me whole.
 To mark me holy.
 To see me as righteous.